Victoria Roberts, January 15th, 2016

 KD: So, how did you end up first learning about what was happening?

 KD: Right.
-I can imagine how chaotic something like that must have felt especially for your parents trying to manage these 6 children.
-‘Cause what – like how did they react?
+I can imagine how chaotic something like that must have felt especially for your parents trying to manage these six children.
+Because what – like how did they react?
 Was there certain rules?
-Like you said you really weren’t allowed to leave the house, like did your dad – was he going to work in that period or was everyone pretty much hunkered down at home?
+Like you said you really weren’t allowed to leave the house.
+Like, did your dad – was he going to work in that period or was everyone pretty much hunkered down at home?

 VR: No, my dad was still, I believe that he was still going to work.
-I don’t remember him being hunkered down [mumble].
+I don’t remember him being hunkered down.
+I remember him going to work.
 My dad always went to work, I remember that about him and I think that’s part of where our ethic came from.
 He might be drunk but he was still going to work.
-He may have stayed up all night and come in at 4 o’clock in the morning but he was getting ready to go to work.
+He may have stayed up all night and come in at four o’clock in the morning but he was getting ready to go to work.

-VR: He was gonna go to work.
+VR: He was going to go to work.
 So I don’t remember him not going to work during the period of the riots.